Paikchu/DataLayout/README.md

    Page-based organization can lead to contention, which may cause locking and blocking issues if multiple threads. need to access the same page at the same time.

+#### Experiment 4.3
+1. Measure the performance of `csv2heapfile`, comment on how the page size affects the performance of load.

+    The performance figure is shown as below.
+The abscissa is the page_size, and the ordinate is the number of records loaded per second.
+We can find that as the page size increases, the speed of loading data is faster, but it will not continue to increase when the page being too large.

+2. Measure the performance of the query versus page size.

+    The performance figure is shown as below.
+The abscissa is the page_size, and the ordinate is the number of records searched per second.

+3. Comment on the choice of page size and the effects of the range from  _start_  and  _end_  on the performance of the query.

+   The performance figure with pagesize = 4096 is shown as below.
+The abscissa is the number of data hits by the query, and the ordinate is the number of records searched per second.
+   As the search area expands, the search speed also increases.

+#### Experiment 5.2
+1. Measure the performance of  `csv2colstore`  against different page sizes.

+    The performance figure is shown as below.
+The abscissa is the page_size, and the ordinate is the number of records loaded per second.

+2. Compare the result with that of  `csv2heapfile`  in the previous section.
+Comment on the difference.

+    We can find that in csv2colstore, as the page size increases, the speed of loading data is slower, which is opposite to csv2heapfile.
+It may because each page will take longer to fill up before it is written to disk.
+This means that there will be more page allocations and writes to disk, which can slow down the overall performance.
+In contrast, in a row store, data is organized by rows, so each row is stored contiguously.
+When reading data from a CSV file in a row store, the program reads each row and store it sequentially in the heap file.
+In this case, a larger page size can be beneficial because it means that each page will store more rows, and hence fewer pages will be required to store the entire dataset.
+This can lead to faster performance because there will be fewer page allocations and writes to disk.

+3. Compare the performance of  `select2`  with that of  `select`  in the previous section.
+Comment on the difference.

+   The performance figure with pagesize = 4096 is shown as below.
+The abscissa is the number of data hits by the query, and the ordinate is the number of records searched per second.
+   We can see that both options speed up as the search range increases.
+The difference between the two is that the speed of select increases more than select2.

+4. Compare the performance of  `select3`  with that of  `select`  and  `select2`.
+Comment on the difference especially with respect to different selection ranges (different values of start and end).

+    The performance figure with pagesize = 4096 is shown as below.
+The abscissa is the number of data hits by the query, and the ordinate is the number of records searched per second.
+    We can see that all options speed up as the search range increases.
+The difference is that the increasing speed.
+    The reason why select3 is slower than the other two selects is that it needs to obtain the record id in a column according to the condition, and then go to the specified column to obtain data.